sne3ks/ExodeDoc/source/includes/_advance.md

 readThread.stop()
 ```

-Some instructions've to be call consecutively, or to be repeat at regular intervals.
+Some instructions have to be call consecutively or to be repeated at regular intervals.
-A BoardThread is a block of instructions load on the board, that will be execute consecutively
+A BoardThread is a block of instructions load on the board, that will be executed consecutively
 and/or at regular intervals

 ###Board.newThread()